-At the Animal Clinic of Billings, our veterinarians provide 24-hour emergency veterinary care services for your dog or cat 24-hours a day, seven days a week, and 365 days of the year to help you and your feline or canine companion through any medical emergency that may occur.
+Our vets provide 24/7/365 emergency veterinary care services for your pet to help you and your companion through any medical emergency that may occur.

-Whatever the problem may be, our veterinarians and support staff have got you covered.
-The Animal Clinic of Billings and Animal Surgery Clinic is proud to provide the best veterinary care and emergency services available in and around the greater Billings area, and our veterinary surgeons offer surgical solutions and management options for treating practically any solvable medical condition.
+Whatever the problem may be, our veterinarians and support staff have you covered.
+The Animal Clinic of Billings is proud to provide the best veterinary care and emergency services available in and around the greater Billings area, and our veterinary surgeons offer surgical solutions and management options for treating practically any solvable medical condition.

 Although the Animal Clinic of Billings and Animal Surgery Clinic is a full-service 24-hour emergency veterinary hospital, a veterinarian is not always on site after regular business hours and may need to come meet you if the emergency calls for it.
 This is why it’s imperative you call our answering service first before you leave.

-Often, the situations aren’t as bad as you might think and our convenient 24-hour answering service can many times save you a trip to our hospital in the middle of the night if urgent care isn’t necessary.
-If our emergency veterinarian decides immediate medical attention is needed, the short phone call beforehand also allows us to start preparing the materials and veterinary assistants needed to complete the emergency procedure before you get to the hospital.
+Often, the situations aren’t as bad as you think and our 24-hour answering service can save you a trip to our hospital in the middle of the night.
+If our emergency veterinarian decides immediate medical attention is needed, the short phone call beforehand allows us to start preparing the necessary materials and veterinary assistants needed to complete the emergency procedure before you get to the hospital.

 WHEN TO SEEK EMERGENCY VETERINARY CARE